kiali/kiali.io/content/en/docs/Configuration/multi-cluster.md

 To remove a cluster from Kiali, you must delete the associated remote cluster secret.
 If you originally created the remote cluster secret via the [kiali-prepare-remote-cluster.sh script](https://github.com/kiali/kiali/blob/master/hack/istio/multicluster/kiali-prepare-remote-cluster.sh), run that script again with the same command line options as before but also pass in the command line option `--delete true`.

+{{% alert color="info" %}}
+Don't forget to remove the resources (such as the SA and its role/role binding) from the remote cluster.
+If you created these resources with the Kiali Operator, simply delete the Kiali CR from the remote cluster and these resources will be removed.
+If you used the `kiali-prepare-remote-cluster.sh` script to create these resources, use it to remove these resources.
+{{% /alert %}}

 After the remote cluster secret has been removed, you must then tell the Kiali Operator to re-deploy the Kiali Server so the Kiali Server no longer attempts to access the now-deleted remote cluster secret.
-If you are using [auto-discovery](/docs/configuration/kialis.kiali.io/#.spec.kiali_feature_flags.clustering.autodetect_secrets), you can tell the Kiali Operator to do this by touching the Kiali CR.
+If you are using [auto-discovery](/docs/configuration/kialis.kiali.io/#.spec.clustering.autodetect_secrets), you can tell the Kiali Operator to do this by touching the Kiali CR.
 The easiest way to do this is to simply add or modify any annotation on the Kiali CR.
 It is recommended that you use the `kiali.io/reconcile` annotation as described [here](/docs/installation/installation-guide/creating-updating-kiali-cr).
-If you did not rely on auto-discovery but instead [explicitly specified each remote cluster secret](/docs/configuration/kialis.kiali.io/#.spec.kiali_feature_flags.clustering.clusters) in the Kiali CR, then you simply have to remove the now-deleted remote cluster secret's information from the Kiali CR's `kiali_feature_flags.clustering.clusters` section.
+If you did not rely on auto-discovery but instead [explicitly specified each remote cluster secret](/docs/configuration/kialis.kiali.io/#.spec.clustering.clusters) in the Kiali CR, then you simply have to remove the now-deleted remote cluster secret's information from the Kiali CR's `clustering.clusters` section.

 ### Adding an Inaccessible Cluster